-Focus on helping to solve environmental challenges and leading people towards paying more attention towards environmental challenges
+How can our spaces keep people clean and safe without compromising their social and cultural needs?
+"Focus on helping to solve environmental challenges and leading people towards paying more attention towards environmental challenges"

-How can our spaces have direct/indirect impact towards the environment and nature - either to help solve an issue or shine a spotlight on said issue?
+How can our spaces have a direct/ ndirect impact towards the environment and nature?-either to help solve an issue-or bring spotlight to said issues.